kddnewton/ripper-docs/README.md

 Notice that `[:args_new]` has no additional parameters, and the other array elements are added one at a time using `args_add`.

-One of the differences between `sexp` and `sexp_raw` is that it collapses some of these chains of calls into an N-element list:
+One of the differences between `::sexp` and `::sexp_raw` is that it collapses some of these chains of calls into an N-element list:

 ```ruby
 2.7.1 :005 > pp Ripper.sexp("[1, 2, 3, 4, 5]")